Mcotsar/navigability-past/README.md

 **Clara Filet, C., Laroche, C., Coto-Sarmiento, M., Bongers, T. (accepted February 2025):  As the water flows: a method for assessing river navigability in the past.
 Journal of Archaeological Science.**

+More information and data, and results here: https://osf.io/x29tq/

 # Requeriments